Lady Jane Grey: The tragic tale of a reluctant queen who only ruled for nine days

 Jane's imprisonment and execution

-Jane was imprisoned in the Tower of London along with her husband, Guildford Dudley.
+Jane and her husband were imprisoned in the Tower of London.
 Initially, Mary intended to spare her young cousin's life.

 However, an uprising led by Thomas Wyatt the Younger aimed at putting Jane back on the throne forced Mary's hand.